A simple guide on how to pitch brands

-One of the topics discussed at Hispanicize 2012 was how to pitch to brands.
+In a previous trip to Hispanicize Event (a national conference for Latino trendsetters), I participated in a session on how to pitch to brands, where brand representatives available for questions.
+Bloggers asked a multitude of questions.
 Should it be a formal or informal pitch?
 What should you put in your pitch?
 What can you expect when brands approach you and how should you respond to them?

 Are you looking for a long-term or short-term relationship?
 Paid opportunities or traffic building links?
 Interactive promotions or low key advertisements?
 Know what you want from a brand and be specific in letting them know how they can meet your expectations for each project you work on together.